teambit/docs/docs/getting-started/02-quick-start.md

 ### Install dependencies

-The above button component uses the 'classnames' library.
+The above button component uses the `classnames` library.
 To install it, use `bit install`:

 ```bash
 $ bit install classnames